• Site-specific identifiers in Overton

 • Why am I seeing “unknown date” instead of a publication date?

 This article explains how Overton handles errors in publication dates.
 By default Overton collects the publication date of each policy document either from its source website or the PDF of the policy document itself.
-Occasionally this doesn’t work and we’re unable to determine what the correct publication date is.
-This…
+Occasionally we’re unable to determine what the correct publication date is.
+This can happen if the…

 • Making your publications more visible

-Following best practice will help researchers, tools and the public find your publications To make sure your publications are properly indexed by Overton and other search indexes like Google Scholar it is important to follow web publishing best practice wherever possible.
+Following best practice will help researchers, tools and the public find your publications.
+To make sure your publications are properly indexed by Overton and other search indexes, like Google Scholar, it is important to follow web publishing best practices wherever possible.
 Ensure publication pages show dates, titles and download links…

 • Which publications does Overton collect?